factula/sumtool/reference.md

 - Cao, Meng, et al. [Factual Error Correction for Abstractive Summarization Models](https://arxiv.org/pdf/2010.08712.pdf), Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP), 2020.

-- Dou, Zi-Yi, et al. [GSum: A General Framework for Guided Neural Abstractive Summarization](https://arxiv.org/pdf/2010.08014.pdf), Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics, 2021.
+- Dou, Zi-Yi, et al. [GSum: A General Framework for Guided Neural Abstractive Summarization](https://arxiv.org/pdf/2010.08014.pdf), Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics (NAACL), 2021.

 ## Survery